 Doo doo doo doo doo, doo doo doo doo

-There on our stairway landing my inventive, immigrant mother has a window inserted with hinges on just one side so the frame enclosing this solid pane of glass opens out like a door.
 On the outer shingles there is a reel attached to a clothesline.
-There are two layers of clotheslines with these door-windows at this huge, three-story, Victorian house divided into five apartments.
-When, literally, I hang out over the parking area below, motorcycles snarl, real greasers screech their wheels, and I squint at flashing switchblades.
+There are two layers of clotheslines where these door-windows attach to the huge, three-story, Victorian home.
+When, literally, I hang out, over the parking area below, motorcycles snarl, real greasers screech their wheels, and I squint at flashing switchblades.

-This is all before the hatching of mind games, annoyances, volatility—the drama of real life.
 I long for excitement as I grow up and out of where a good daughter hangs the family laundry.
 I give up old friends for new ones because I don’t want to be sucked into a lifestyle I want out of.
-I shed my innocence in college as a new frontier for mind and soul-expanding escapades lay ahead.
+It has to be a clean break because it will hurt too much if I try to keep both lifestyles afloat, so I shed my innocence in college as a new frontier for mind-and-soul-expanding escapades lie ahead.

 ©TLCmoon, LLC